aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to DOT on Android via Java" h2="Convert SVG to DOT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate SVG to DOT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert SVG file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOT.
+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a popular choice for displaying vector graphics on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+However, the DOT format is a graph description language used by the Graphviz software package.
+It is used to represent structural information as diagrams of abstract graphs and networks.
+Therefore, it is necessary to convert SVG to DOT format in order to use the Graphviz software package.

+<h2>How Aspose.Total helps for svg to dot conversion</h2>

+Aspose.Total for Android Java is a comprehensive package of APIs that enables developers to create, manipulate, convert, render, and print documents and images in various formats.
+It includes APIs for PDF, Word, Excel, PowerPoint, and other file formats.
+With the help of these APIs, developers can easily integrate SVG to DOT conversion feature in their mobile apps.

+The first step is to convert SVG file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features to create, edit, and manipulate PDF documents.
+It also supports conversion of PDF documents to other file formats, including DOC.

+The second step is to render DOC to DOT using Word Processing API Aspose.Words for Android Java.
+This API enables developers to create, edit, and convert documents in various formats.
+It also supports conversion of DOC documents to other file formats, including DOT.

+Therefore, by using two APIs of Aspose.Total for Android Java package, developers can easily integrate SVG to DOT conversion feature in their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}